Change the Subject like a social chameleon in 5 Incredible Ways

 Changing the topic using Humor is fun and effective.
 Adding levity may change the mood and seamlessly steer the conversation.

-Example: Imagine talking to coworkers about a surprising team-building event.
+Example: Imagine discussing a surprising team-building event with coworkers.
 You may joke, “That team-building exercise took us on a wild ride!” as the subject shifts to unanticipated problems.
 It brought back this hilarious college incident.
 Any funny team experiences?”

 7. Praise and Pivot

-Praising and shifting are discreet methods to switch topics in a discussion.
+Praising and shifting are discreet methods for transitioning to a new topic in a discussion.
 You make a good transition to the new topic by praising the old topic.

-Say you’re reviewing a recent movie with a pal and getting into deep comments.
+Say you’re reviewing a recent movie with a friend and getting into a deep discussion.
 Change the subject by saying, “I like your movie analysis.
 I liked how you handled the project last week.
 How do you handle tight deadlines?” talking about earlier experiences.

 Abruptly shifting the conversation’s topic to change the subject

-If your casual attempts to change the subject have failed, you may need to be more drastic.
+If your casual attempts to change the subject have failed, you may need to take more drastic measures.

-Try abruptly redirecting a conversation that makes you uncomfortable to finish it swiftly.
+Try abruptly redirecting a conversation that makes you uncomfortable to bring it to a swift conclusion.

 Here are two ways to abruptly change the topic: